UK's FTSE gains on Fed, shrugs off Scotland referendum angst

 But traders said this was offset by expectations that a small figure might prompt the ECB to take more monetary stimulus measures, such as buying assets to print money - a tool known as quantitative easing (QE).

-Scots started voting at 0600 GMT on Thursday.
-Five surveys showed support for independence at 48 percent, compared with 52 percent for the union, while a fifth poll showed it even closer at 49 percent to 51 percent.
-Another showed unionists at 53 percent and separatists at 47 percent.
+Scots started voting at 0600 GMT on Thursday and five surveys - from pollsters YouGov, Panelbase, Survation, Opinium and ICM - showed support for independence at 48 percent, compared with 52 percent for the union.

+While the UK benchmark clawed itself into positive territory after a weaker start, light volumes exaggerated market moves, with some investors reluctant to place bigger bets until the outcome of the vote was known.

-Investors reckoned that markets were starting to price in a win for those in favour of remaining in the United Kingdom, and saw scope for a sharp rally in the event of such a result.
+"The markets are starting to price in a win for the 'No's but we're still seeing very low volumes," Mike McCudden, head of derivatives at Interactive Investor, said.

-"The polling stations in Scotland may be open for a good few hours yet, but the City appears to have already concluded that this is a win for the 'No' campaign," Tony Cross, market analyst at Trustnet Direct, said.
+The FTSE 100 had traded just a third of its 90-day daily average mid-way through the trading day.

-TUI Travel jumped 4.5 percent to the top of the blue-chip leader board after Morgan Stanley upgraded its rating on the stock to "overweight" from "equal-weight" following the tour operator's recent merger agreement with majority owner TUI AG.
+But in brisk volume, TUI Travel jumped more than 4 percent to the top of the blue-chip leader board after Morgan Stanley upgraded its rating on the stock to "overweight" from "equal-weight" following the tour operator's recent merger agreement with majority owner TUI AG.

-Volume in TUI Travel stood at almost three times its 90-day daily average volume, against that for the FTSE 100 at just three quarters.
+Volume in TUI Travel stood at more than double its 90-day daily average volume.

-Among other notable movers, small-cap Monitise tumbled more than 30 percent after Visa Inc said it was exploring options for its 5.5 percent stake in the British mobile banking technology company.
-Its trading volume was seven times its 90-day daily average.
-(1 US dollar = 0.7765 euro) (Additional reporting by Sudip Kar-Gupta; Editing by Hugh Lawson)
+Among other notable movers, small-cap Monitise sank by about 23 percent after Visa Inc said it was exploring options for its 5.5 percent stake in the British mobile banking technology company.
+Its trading volume was more than three times its 90-day daily average.
+(1 US dollar = 0.7765 euro) (Additional reporting by Sudip Kar-Gupta)

+* German utility shares boosted by M&A talk (Recasts with comments from RWE CEO, fresh analyst comment)

 * Modi party's win in Uttar Pradesh seen endorsing reform agenda